kassonlab/gromacs-gmxapi/python_packaging/docker/README.md

     docker run --rm -ti --security-opt seccomp=unconfined imagename bash

 ## Automation

+*TODO: Update this section as Jenkins infrastructure evolves.*

 Travis-CI builds and pushes a chain of Docker images to the `gmxapi` dockerhub organization.
 The `kassonlab` GitHub organization `gromacs-gmxapi` repository branches that are descended from the `kassonLabFork`